pilipLabs/SwipeScreen/README.md

 [SwipeScreen] is a new home replacment that aim to display all you need in your home.

-Sings to be in the home:
+Things to be in the home:

 - Phone history
 - Mails